rensimlab/rensimlab.github.io/README.md

 #### Simulations

 Each simulation has a page that arranges all of the corresponding data in a table.
 From here, users can click a link to access either the blank Jupyter Notebook workspace or the tutorials.
-They are also able to download all of the data pertaining to this simulation available on `galaxyportal`.
+They are also able to download ZIPs of all of the data pertaining to this simulation available on `galaxyportal`.

 All of the information displayed about the data within each simulation is determined by a set of automatically generated YAML files available in the `_data` directory.
 Upon adding any new data to the RSL's servers, these can be updated by running `tools/regenerate_yamls.py` and committing the changes.
 The pages will change dynamically due to templating.